earlfogel/UltraRogue/README.md

+# UltraRogue Remix

+UltraRogue is an old ascii-graphics game developed by Herb Chong in the 1980s and 1990s.
+It's one of many roguelike games inspired by Dungeons and Dragons and by the original game Rogue.

+For this version of urogue, I pulled code from several old versions, so it's something of a remix.
+I wanted to keep the feel of the classic urogue, but to streamline the gameplay to reduce the strain on aging wrists.

+## Prerequisites

+A C compiler, the ncurses library, and make.

+## Installation

+This software builds on linux and windows.
+Probably other unix's too, but I haven't tried.

+To build urogue, change to the rogue directory and type make:

+    cd rogue
+    make

+Then run 'urogue' in an 80x24 or larger terminal window.

+## Getting Started

 UltraRogue is an old ascii-graphics game developed by Herb Chong in the 1980s and 1990s.
 It's one of many roguelike games inspired by Dungeons and Dragons and by the original 1980 unix game Rogue.
 A few others from